LEGEND has it that at one time you couldn’t throw a stone in the Western Australian goldfield towns of Kalgoorlie and Boulder without hitting a hotel.

 - Forrest-street: Torbay Arms (delicensed, opposite goods sheds) ; Telluride (delicensed); Queensland (delicensed): Royal (delicensed); Inland City (previously the Champion, name changed by Mr. Hill); Railway.

 - Piccadilly-street: Piccadilly; Locomotive (delicensed – on the flat opposite the Queensland and Telluride).
+[A contributor believes the Locomotive Hotel was located in Wittenoom Street].

 - Maritana-street: Tower; Great Boulder (delicensed); Surrey (delicensed); Maritana (delicensed); Mt.
 Lyell; Foundry; Half-Way (delicensed).